Licensing Exams by Trade Name

 Exam Content

-All Commercial General and Mechanical Contractors are required to pass Business Management & Law exam in addition to any technical examinations required for the specific license category or subcategory.
+All Commercial General and Mechanical Contractors are required to pass the Business Management & Law exam in addition to any technical examinations required for the specific license category or subcategory.

 Books Allowed in the Exam